unchase/Unchase.FluentPerformanceMeter/README.md

 ### <a name="DiagnosticSourceSample"></a> Method's performance measurement with `DiagnosticSource`

-Starting with *v1.1.0*, it became possible to measure the performance of methods in an *AspNetCore* application using the `DiagnosticSource` and the special `WatchingWithDiagnosticSourceAttribute` attribute.
+Starting with *v1.1.0*, it became possible to measure the performance of methods in an *AspNetCore MVC* application using the `DiagnosticSource` and the special `WatchingWithDiagnosticSourceAttribute` attribute.
 To do this, add the *NuGet* package [`Unchase.FluentPerformanceMeter.AspNetCore.Mvc`](https://www.nuget.org/Unchase.FluentPerformanceMeter.AspNetCore.Mvc) to the project and add the following code to `Startap.cs`:

 ```csharp
 public void ConfigureServices(IServiceCollection services)